2015 Update: We have edited this post based on feedback from visitors:

 I'm anxious to try it and see how long it lasts.
 If you try it, let me know how things go! :)

-The best ways to keep your Christmas tree fresh and alive longer -
+The best ways to keep your Christmas tree green, fresh and alive longer -

 - Hot water: Hot water in the tree's water bowel will help it to stay fresh